downloadfirefox/pyedit/README.md

 `git clone` this repository and then run `src/main.py`.

 It should run on Python 2.6+.
 (Tested on Python 3.6, 3.10, 2.7)

+## Build

+Unfortunately, you need to install stuff for this one.

+`pip install nuitka` and then run `python3 -m nuitka --follow-imports --standalone main.py`